 Individuals and companies are becoming ever more concerned with their environmental footprint.
 Every day there is a new environmental initiative to give up disposable bags, eliminate plastic straws or make something a bit greener.
 As the environmental expectations of attendees grow, events need to keep pace.
 That means event organisers must understand how to go green without going bust.
-To help you keep your event environmentally friendly, Glaziers Hall has created a list of 10 tips to make your next event as green as possible.
+To help you keep your event environmentally friendly, event venue Glaziers Hall has created a list of 10 tips to make your next event as green as possible.

 - Cut down on transport

 Transportation to and from an event accounts for 90% of its carbon footprint.
 If you want to make sure your event is as green as possible you should consider your attendees travel.
 Choose a location that is easy for your audience to get to and make sure that there are good public transport links close by.
 Choosing an event venue near hotels is another good way to cut down on waste.
 If your attendees can walk from their hotel to the venue then you are potentially saving hundreds of trips by car or other transport.
 Glaziers Hall is a great example of this because we are close to both transport hubs including London Bridge and hotels.

 Look for a venue that has already taken some steps to make itself more environmentally friendly.
 At Glaziers Hall we are plastic free and we donate our extra food to charities.
 That means we generate less waste and any leftover food goes to a great cause.
 Other green initiatives to look for include water saving schemes, solar energy generation and general recycling.

 - Don’t over order